grampassonnia/grampassonnia/README.md

 ## 🕯 CandleCommerce
 #### [📜 Repo](https://github.com/KachiiC/CandleCommerce)
-CandleCommers is a legacy project for an e-commerce web-app, built in a team of 2.
-On the frontend we refactored the code from JavaScript to TypeScript and redesigned the UI, while in the back end we migrating the database from a NoSQL to a SQL one, also refactoring the JS code into TS and adding integration tests.
+CandleCommers is a legacy project for an e-commerce web-app template, built in a team of 2.
+On the frontend we refactored the code from JavaScript to TypeScript, redesigned the UI, and added authentication via Auth0.
+On the backend we migrated the database from NoSQL to SQL model, refactored the code from JS to TS and added integration tests.

 #### The tools of the trade:
 FE: <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original.svg" width="24px" title="React"/> <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-original.svg"  width="24px" title="Typescript" /> <img src="https://images.opencollective.com/ant-design/6f1eb50/logo/256.png" width="24px" title="Ant Design"/> <img src="https://ps.w.org/auth0/assets/icon-256x256.png?rev=1194871" width="24px" title="Auth0"/> &nbsp; &nbsp; &nbsp;